Drink: Beer

 Beer is an alcoholic drink produced by the saccharification of starch and fermentation of the resulting sugar.
 The starch and saccharification enzymes are often derived from malted cereal grains, most commonly malted barley and malted wheat.
 Most beer is also flavoured with hops, which add bitterness and act as a natural preservative, though other flavourings such as herbs or fruit may occasionally be included.
 The preparation of beer is called brewing.
-Beer is the world's most widely consumed alcoholic drink, and is the third-most consumed drink overall, after water and tea.
+Beer is the world's most widely consumed alcoholic drink.
 It is said to have been discovered by goddess Ninkasi around 5300 BCE, when she accidentally discovered yeast after leaving grain in jars that were later rained upon and left for several days.
 Women have been the chief creators of beer throughout history due to its association with domesticity and it, throughout much of history, being brewed in the home for family consumption.
 Only in recent history have men begun to dabble in the field.
 It is thought by some to be the oldest fermented drink.

 Some of humanity's earliest known writings refer to the production and distribution of beer: the Code of Hammurabi included laws regulating beer and beer parlours, and "The Hymn to Ninkasi", a prayer to the Mesopotamian goddess of beer, served as both a prayer and as a method of remembering the recipe for beer in a culture with few literate people.
 Today, the brewing industry is a global business, consisting of several dominant multinational companies and many thousands of smaller producers ranging from brewpubs to regional breweries.